A.S. Cybersecurity

 ENG 120 - College Writing (4)

-In this course, students acquire the writing competence necessary for conducting and presenting research.
+In this course, students acquire the writing competencies necessary for completing analytical and argumentative papers supported by secondary research.
 A variety of assignments, beginning with personal reflections, build upon one another, as students develop ideas that respond to, critique, and synthesize the positions of others.
-Students systematize and organize knowledge in ways that will help them in all of their courses.
-The course also emphasizes the elements of good writing style, appropriate grammar and mechanics, clarity of language, and logical and cohesive development.
-It culminates in submission of a documented research paper.
+Students systematize and organize knowledge in ways that will help them in all their courses.
+The course also emphasizes the elements of critical reading, effective writing style, appropriate grammar and mechanics, clarity of language, and logical and cohesive development.
+It culminates in submission of an extended, documented research paper.

 Mathematics